-LSU pounds Ole Miss in rainy, sloppy game at Tiger Stadium
+LSU pounds Ole Miss in dominating but rainy, sloppy game at Tiger Stadium

 Then Edwards-Helaire woke LSU with a 32-yard kickoff return.
 Burrow completed a 52-yard pass to true freshman Terrace Marshall to the Ole Miss 10, and then fit a 5-yard touchdown to the back left corner of the end zone to Jefferson.

-Burrow finished the game with 388 total yards (292 passing, 96 rushing), and he became LSU’s high rusher when he raced for a 35-yard touchdown toward the student section to set the final score.
+Burrow became LSU’s high rusher when he raced for a 35-yard touchdown toward the student section to set the final score.

 Burrow was shoved from behind late on the touchdown, and Burrow, his teammates, and the rest of the student section watched the defender walk away.